 As pointed out in prior blogs, there are many ways to suppress an alcohol test.
 Just because you tested over the limit in Columbus does not mean you cannot win the case.

-If you are facing a DUI or OVI charge in Columbus, call one of our firms’ criminal defense attorneys in Columbus at 614-454-5010 to discuss the facts of your case.Related Posts
+If you are facing a DUI or OVI charge, call one of our firms’ DUI defense attorneys in Columbus at 614-454-5010 to discuss the facts of your case.Related Posts